Whatsapp Icon

 • Vitamins and Minerals: A focus on foods rich in vitamins A, C, and E, as well as zinc and selenium, can further boost immune function.
 Sweet potatoes, carrots, citrus fruits, nuts, and seeds are beneficial choices.

-Consulting with a healthcare provider or a dietitian specialized in oncology nutrition can provide personalized dietary recommendations based on your specific health condition and treatment plan.
+Consulting with a healthcare provider or a dietitian specializing in oncology nutrition can provide personalized dietary recommendations based on your specific health condition and treatment plan.
 Remember, while nutritious food plays a vital role in supporting your immune system, it should complement your prescribed medical treatments rather than replace them.

 Daily Life and Coping Strategies with Neutropenia